malinduGamage/chat-application/README.md

-*Loading can be slow at first because it is hosted in free platform*
+*Loading can be slow at first because it is hosted on a free platform*
 ## How to Use

 ### Multiple Accounts